vicramon/ember-tutorial/chapters/routing-in-ember.md

 Delete and create would be handled by custom actions so they don't need to be routes.

-Let's dissect this.
 There are two functions in use here: `resource` and `route`.
 The difference between them is important.

 You can use `resource` to take in a param in order to get a specific record.
 You can nest things under `resource`.

 You use `route` to specify some new UI that doesn't need a specific record. `route` is a dead end -- you cannot nest things under it.
 It can not take in params.

 The `.` that you see is simply an alternative to using camel case. `user.new` could just as well be `userNew`.
 Both of these will look for a series of objects who's names start with UserNew.
-This series of objects will be covered in the next chapter.

 ## Nested Routes Means Nested UI

-In Ember, the UI for any active route will be visible.
+In Ember, the UI for any active route will be visible by default.
 Take for example the following routes:

 ```coffee
 # app/assets/javascripts/router.js.coffee